-An issuer can use the Washington Healthplanfinder or Cascade Care logos, if applicable, to co-brand QHP marketing materials or web pages in accordance with guidelines developed by WAHBE Communications.
+An issuer can use the Washington Healthplanfinder or Cascade Care logos, if applicable, to co-brand on-Exchange QHP marketing materials or web pages in accordance with guidelines developed by WAHBE Communications.
 The logos cannot be modified, and no other logos can be used to represent Washington Healthplanfinder, Cascade Care, or QHP certification.
 WAHBE must review and approve the use of the logos on an issuer's marketing materials.
-Only plans meeting the requirements to be classified as Cascade Care may use any logos or verbiage that indicates the plan meets such requirements, and issuers that use the Cascade Care logos must do so consistently across their line of Cascade Care products consistent with WAHBE Communications guidance.
-Plans not meeting this requirement may not use "Cascade Care" or any logos for such brand in marketing materials, marketing name, or network name.
+Only plans offered on the Exchange and meeting the requirements to be classified as Cascade Care may use any logos or verbiage that indicates the plan meets such requirements, and issuers that use the Cascade Care logos must do so consistently across their line of Cascade Care products consistent with WAHBE Communications guidance.
+Plans not meeting this requirement may not use "Cascade," "Cascade Select," or "Cascade Care" or any logos for such brand in marketing materials, marketing name, or network name.

-With the introduction of Cascade Care plans in 2021, issuers must use a standard naming convention for Cascade Care standard plans and public option plans in their plan filings and when marketing the plans.
+Issuers must use a standard naming convention for Cascade Care standard plans and public option plans in their plan filings and when marketing the plans.